spotinst/help/src/docs/eco/azure-tutorials/view-your-savings.md

 ## Summary Line

-The Overview dashboard includes a summary line which displays the following information:
+The Overview dashboard includes a summary line that displays the following information:

-- Current Monthly Commitment: The dollar amount of monthly commitment for reserved instance coverage
+- Current Monthly Commitment: The dollar amount of monthly commitment for reserved instance coverage.
-- Current Monthly Waste: The dollar amount of monthly waste for reserved instance coverage
+- Current Monthly Waste: The dollar amount of monthly waste for reserved instance coverage.

 ## Graphs and Charts